antaris-inc/SatOS-Payload-SDK/README.md

 here that are very helpful when getting started.
 Visit the `examples/` directory here for more information.

-Additional payload applications are maintained in a separate repository that actually integrate payload hardware for demonstration purposes: https://github.com/antaris-inc/SatOS-Payload-Demos
+Additional sample payload applications are maintained in a separate repository that actually integrate payload hardware for demonstration purposes: https://github.com/antaris-inc/SatOS-Payload-Demos

 ### Build Example C++ Application